naymspace/backpex/guides/live_resource/user-preferences.md

-**The precedence rule, stated once: the client overrides the server exactly when it holds a write the server has not acknowledged.** A write is acknowledged once its POST to the preferences endpoint has come back with an HTTP response — any response. `200 {ok: true}`, the `200 {ok: false, error:
-{reason: "unidentified"}}` an anonymous visitor gets, and a `422` all count: the server has seen the write and decided on it, so replaying it is pointless and keeping a client overlay would pin the value forever.
+**The precedence rule, stated once: the client overrides the server exactly when it holds a write the server has not acknowledged.** A write is acknowledged once its POST to the preferences endpoint has come back with an HTTP response — any response. `200 {"ok": true}`, the single-write `200 {"ok": false, "error": {"key": "...", "reason": "unidentified"}}` an anonymous visitor gets, and a `422` all count: the server has seen the write and decided on it, so replaying it is pointless and keeping a client overlay would pin the value forever.
 Until then, the browser is the only party that knows what the user picked, and it has to carry that knowledge to the server itself.

 It does so over **two carriers**, because a page is rendered over two different transports and each transport can only see one of them: